 Instant Flight + Davy O List + Audience - Camden Underworld 26/3/05.
 By Steve Snelling

 Those who are familiar with this living legend will know Davy was the founder member of The Nice who started out as backing band for P. P. Arnold who had a massive hit with a Cat Stevens song The First Cut Is The Deepest.
-A short while later The Nice decided to go it alone, The Nice, Keith Emerson, Lee Jackson, Brian Davison, Davy O List were the first to cut the ground and pave the way for the term we use today Prog Rock.
+The band did not have name when he joined.
+A short while later the band decided to go it alone.
+Davy O List were the first to cut the ground and pave the way for the term we use today Prog Rock.
 There was no band quite like The Nice.
 If you don't own a copy of the "Here Comes The Nice", Immediate Anthology, CMETD 055 then I strongly suggest you immediately go and hunt yourself a copy because it contains this truly awesome band at the height of their power - with some of Davy O List's scorching, blistering, guitar work committed to CD.
 I did not see the original The Nice but I was lucky to have seen Refugee when I was fourteen in '74 at Hemel Hempstead Pavilion.
 Not hearing a great deal else I finally saw ELP and saw The Nice reunion 2004 comeback tour which was fantastic but I had a nagging doubt, where was Davy?
 On 20 Nov 2004, I attended the Progeny Festival at the Astoria with the soul purpose of seeing our hero in action.
 Unfortunately, this did not happen due to circumstances beyond his control.
 However, having said this I did get to meet the great man and could not believe what a friendly and warm person he is.
 So on 26 March 2005 at Camden Underworld I was in the venue very early to make sure I didn't miss this one-off special occasion sandwiched in between Instant Flight and Audience.
 Davy O List and his band make their stage entrance and from when the first chord was struck, we all knew we were in for a 'nice treat' so to speak.
 The whole band fired-off on all four burners starting off with The Thoughts Of EmerList Davjak then Azriel Angel Of Death, Flower King Of Flies, Rondo and some new material which sounded great.
 Davy and his band gave it their all, one hundred per cent.
 The crowd down the front loved it with cries of "Nice one" and in deed it was.
 It came to a spectacular ending with what I would call The Nice signature song America played at full throttle - it was sheer bliss I went home a very happy man, "NICE ONE LADS!"

 By Steve Snelling - Skeletons Making Love Fanzine 2005.